Dickey-Ella/My-Portfolio/README.md

 I wanted to keep the heart of that first project because its vibe and mood, now feels sentimental and I still stand by a lot of my design choices.
 However, I actually know what im doing now haha.
 I feel it compliments who I am as a person and that was important to me to stay true to.
 I know the background image could be distracting to some people on a ux side but it wouldnt be the same without it and I feel anchors the whole thing in a way that shows the playfulness and edge of who I am as a designer and developer.

-It is a major point however to to make it as responsive and accessible as I can, and I continue to find more ways to do that.
-I have included that first project untouched so you can see the progress that has been made.
+It's been a major point to to make it as responsive and accessible as I can, and I continue to find more ways to do that.
+I have included My first project untouched so you can see the progress that has been made.

 My portfolio will continue to change as I learn more, I want to tip my toe into some javascript soon.
 But for now here is what my life has revolved around for the last few months <3